trmznt/plasmogen/plasmogen/docs/tutorials/01/index.rst

 Preparing Input Files
 ---------------------

-The accompanying example datasets consists of three files:
+The accompanying example datasets, available as `data-01.zip`_, consists of three files:

-1. ``sampleinfo.txt`` - A tab-delimited file containing sample information
+1. ``sampleinfo.txt`` - A tab-delimited file containing sample information.
 #. ``fsa.zip`` - A zipped file containing all microsatellite data in FSA-formatted files
 #. ``assayinfo.txt`` - A tab-delimited file containing FSA meta data

+.. _data-01.zip: /docs/tutorials/01/data-01.zip

 You can inspect those files by opening the ``sampleinfo.txt`` and ``assayinfo.txt`` files in any software that can read text file, or use any spreadsheet software such as Microsoft Excel or LibreOffice Calc.